Felix-Joseph Barbelin: Life

 For more than a quarter of a century he was pastor of St. Joseph's Church, Willing's Alley, which became, mainly during his term of office, the centre from which radiated Catholic influences throughout the city and diocese.
 He founded Saint Joseph's Hospital (closed 2015) in his adopted city, and was the first to establish sodalities for men and women and for the young.
 In 1852 he was appointed the first President of Saint Joseph's College, which is now known as Saint Joseph's University.
 Barbelin Hall at that university is named in his honor.

-Around 1856, he and Father Thomas Lilly S.J. founded of the first Catholic school in Philadelphia to serve the educational needs of African American students.
+Around 1856, he and Thomas Lilly founded of the first Catholic school in Philadelphia to serve the educational needs of African American students.
 It later became St. Peter Claver School.

 Barbelin died in Philadelphia on June 8, 1869.

 Barbelin Hall at Old St. Joseph's was dedicated on March 18, 2005.
 It hosts the parishes "Faith, Food & Friends" outreach program, serving over 200 meals a week to the homeless and hungry poor.
 The hall has also been used to stage a production of Pope John Paul II's "The Jeweler’s Shop", put on by St. Joseph's eldership group.